-- develop fluent knowledge, skills and understanding of mathematical methods and concepts; - acquire, select and apply mathematical techniques to solve problems; - reason mathematically, make deductions and inferences and draw conclusions; and - comprehend, interpret and communicate mathematical information in a variety of forms appropriate to the information and context.
+- develop fluent knowledge, skills and understanding of mathematical methods and concepts. - acquire, select and apply mathematical techniques to solve problems. - reason mathematically, make deductions and inferences and draw conclusions; and - comprehend, interpret and communicate mathematical information in a variety of forms appropriate to the information and context.

 This specification has two tiers: Foundation and Higher.
-Each tier offers you a choice of units suited to a wide range of abilities and enables you to demonstrate achievement.
+All pupils will be entered for the Higher Tier.
+This tier offers you a choice of units suited to a wide range of abilities and enables you to demonstrate achievement.